SKuipers/gibbon-docs/introduction/post-installation.md

 4. Reload your updated config, on Ubuntu use the command `sudo service apache2 reload`
 5. Check to see that your /uploads folder returns a 403 Forbidden or 404 Not Found result

+## Create a Backup Plan

+Now that you have Gibbon installed, it's never too soon to think of your backup procedures.
+Be sure to visit the [Backing Up Your System](<../administration/backing-up-your-system.md>) page.

 ## MySQL Database Privileges